Application Guide

 Based on this role, you may be asked about:

-1 Describe a time you trained and developed a volunteer leader; what was your approach and outcome?
+1 Describe a time you trained a volunteer leader.
+How did you assess their needs and measure their growth?

 This position is open until filled.
 However, we recommend applying as soon as possible as roles at mission-driven organizations tend to fill quickly.